Briony Lambert MBACP

 Training, qualifications & experience

 Diploma in Humanistic Integrative Counselling - Wealden Institute

-In addition to my private practice, I am a member of the counselling team at Sussex Community Counselling, offering short-term counselling to adults and young people.
-My role also involves working with clients referred to the Survivors of Suicide service.
+In addition to my private practice, I have been a member of the counselling service at Sussex Community Counselling, offering short-term counselling to adults and young people.
+This role included working with clients referred to the Survivors of Suicide service.

-I have offered bereavement counselling as part of the team at St Wilfrid's Hospice, Eastbourne.
+I have also worked as part of the team offering bereavement counselling at St Wilfrid's Hospice, Eastbourne.

 My Registration with the BACP includes membership of its Children, Young People & Families Division.

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.